Aledouxzy/Tech-Portfolio/README.md

 Thank you.

-This is a repository to hold my professional technical writing portfolio to be viewed by potential employers.
+This is a repository to hold my professional technical writing portfolio.